 Graduate Program Overview

 To become a certified Speech-Language Pathologist (SLP), it is necessary to earn a Master’s Degree, complete a Clinical Fellowship Year, and pass the Praxis II.
 Our master’s program is designed to fulfill the academic and practicum requirements for clinical certification established by the American Speech-Language-Hearing Association (ASHA), as well as for licensure in most states.
-Our graduate program can be completed full-time or part-time.

 - A minimum of 58 credit hours, including 43 hours of academic course work and 15 hours of graduate practicum.